 Best answer: The amount of storage to buy on your new laptop mostly comes down to how you plan on using it and price, although not necessarily in that order.
 Just don't buy the cheapest models available.

 When selecting new mobile devices, such as iPhone and iPad, I've always followed the practice of not selecting the one with the least amount of storage, nor the one with the most.
 That decision has served me well over the years.
 My thinking on computer storage is similar with some added context.

-Sticking with my thoughts about not buying the least expensive model, I would suggest going with 512GB for the 13-inch model and 1TB for the 16-inch model, at the minimum.
-If money is less of a factor, consider bumping that up to 1TB and 2TB, respectively.
+Sticking with my thoughts about not buying the least expensive model, I would suggest going with at least 512GB (or 1TB) for the 13-inch model and 1TB for the 16-inch model.
+If money is less of a factor, consider bumping that up to 2TB on either version.

 We may earn a commission for purchases using our links.
 Learn more.